A little Explanation

 Where are these shows located?

 It started out as one show in Flagstaff Arizona and grew from there.
-This year, there was 4 shows around the country.
+This year, there were 4 shows around the country.
 The PNW version was held in Bend, Oregon.

 The Mountain West show was held in Loveland, Colorado.